Effects of Completeness and Purity on Cluster Dark Energy Constraints: Fiducial Model

 The functional forms proposed for completeness and purity are shown on the left panel of Fig.~\ref{fig:cp_form}.
 While purity is a function of the observed mass of clusters, completeness depends on true mass of the dark matter halos.
 Therefore for a given value of observed mass, the effective completeness results from the contribution of a range of true masses determined by the scatter in the observable-mass relation.
 This feature is illustrated on the left panel of Fig.~\ref{fig:cp_form}, where the vertical red line indicates the fiducial observed mass threshold $\Mobs_{th}=10^{13.8}\Msun h^{-1}$), and the red shaded regions delineate the scatter at 1, 2 and 3$\sigma_{\ln M}$ levels for the effective selection.

 The right panel of Fig.~\ref{fig:cp_form} shows the ratio of completeness and purity ($c/p$), which affects the effective cluster selection in Eq.~\ref{eq:cef}.
 For each of the cases (1) and (2), the ratio $c/p$ has limits indicated in Table~\ref{tab:cp}.
 In both cases, the ratio $c/p\rightarrow 1$ in the limit of high masses, since both $c$ and $p$ approach unit in this limit.
 For case (1) the ratio $c/p\rightarrow0$ at lower masses; however, in the mass range investigated ($\geq 10^{13.8}\Msun h^{-1}$), the ratio $c/p>1$, resulting in more detected clusters than case (0).
-An opposite effect occurs for case (2), resulting in fewer cluster detections.
+An opposite effect occurs for case (2), resulting in fewer cluster detections. \fixed{Although the region of very low masses ($\rich\sim10^{13}\Msun h^{-1}$) is not the focus of this work, it is interesting to analyze what happens to the ration $c/p$ in this limit.
+For case (1), the completeness decreases faster than the purity, meaning that the capability of the cluster finder detect objects goes to zero.
+The other case, where $c/p$ becomes large at low masses, happens when purity decreases faster than completeness.
+This may happen for instance as the cluster finder attempts to detect clusters whose BCG has magnitude close to the survey limiting magnitude, particularly at low masses and high redshifts.
+As the cluster finder struggles with the detection, the number of false positives may become larger than the number of missed clusters.}

+\fixed{Notice that by using multiple observables, we attempt to self-calibrate various nuisance parameters describing the observable-mass relation and the selection effects.
+In reality, this will only be effective if the parametrizations used are indeed correct.}